cutlersr/iggypop/README.md

 ./iggypop.py gb --i "test/sfGFP_formatted.gb" --o "sfGFP"
 ```

+The main reason to us Genbank mode is when you have more complicated sequences than simple coding sequences, for example an E. coli expression cassette including promoter, terminators and other non-CDS element.
+[This](https://github.com/cutlersr/iggypop/blob/main/test/sfGFP_formatted.gb "sfGFP_formatted.gb)) .gb file was used to design the control GFP expression cassette in Dvir et. al. 2025.
 ## IGGYPOPseq
 Our pipeline identifies error-free clones via nanopore sequencing of barcoded colony PCR amplicons.
 The amplicon barcoding primers for the pPOP and pPlant-POP vectors are in the data folder [here](data/amplicon_barcoding_primers.xlsx).
 Six amplicons per target are typically generated by colony PCR; all amplicons for a given experiment are bead purified, library-prep'd and then sequenced on an ONT Minion flow cell.
 The fastq data from a run is then processed using our sequence analysis pipeline: [Construct-Validation-for-IGGYPOPseq](https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq).
 The ReferenceInfo.xlsx file output by iggypop can be used with [Tidybuddy](https://zenanx.shinyapps.io/tidy-buddy/) to generate the files needed by the IGGYPOPseq pipeline.